Tgb03/GTFO_Resetter/README.md

 to make these.
 However in order to make it easier I provided the `helpers.py` which contain a few usable functions that should help with most levels.
 Please take a look in that file and read the comments before each function.

-Another thing to note is the names of the items are the exact same as in Logger and also shown on screen when you reset once through the UI.
+Another thing to note is the names of the items are lowercase but otherwise the exact same as in Logger and also shown on screen when you reset once through the UI.
 Consumables and artifacts are not shown however they are present too under `"ArtifactWorldspawn", "ArtifactContainer", "ConsumableWorldspawn", "ConsumableContainer"`.
 Resource packs are not yet present.

 Once a plugin is setup the program will load it and run that function every time a seed is reset to check if it is good enough.